 This site has been developed for the purpose of searching and keeping alive the history, achievements and traditions of The Potorti Family.
 I am Marian Potorti Tetor; your host, storyteller and site builder.
 Within the following pages, I've attempted to preserve the background of a family with roots in The United States and Europe.
-To me, the photos and stories are priceless.
+To me, the photos, historic material and stories are priceless.

 Contributions of historic photos, comments and information are welcomed and appreciated.
 However, should any family descendant find offense or material needing correction in anything posted herein, please contact me, and such items shall be immediately corrected or removed from this site.

 Let me introduce you to Mariano Roberto Potorti (Mario), born December 19, 1879 in the town of Pellaro in the Province of Reggio di Calabria of Italy.
 According to living relatives in Italy and official documents from Reggio, he was the son of Domenico Potorti (January 16, 1837) and Carmela Pavone (July 24, 1836).

 Pellaro is in the southwestern portion of Italy, and was originally settled by Greek colonies.
 Browsing through Pellaro church records of the 1600's, some of the early given family names of the Potorti family were Demetrius, Paul or Octavius - obviously of Greek origin.

 Notice the watch fob on his lapel.
 Of course, those were the days before wrist watches.
 Mario was a lover of clocks and watches throughout his life.
 Living on the shores of a seaside town, he became an excellent swimmer and eventually traveled to foreign lands as a naval seaman.
 In his early years, Mario attended a Roman Catholic seminary in hopes of becoming a Catholic priest.
 Just before ordination, his heart was changed, and a decision was made to pursue a different course.
 Thank God!